 The model we propose here assumes a new non-Abelian gauge interaction that we take to be an $SU(N)$ group, with $N\geq 2$.
 This gauge sector may not have any direct connection with any of the SM interactions and could be part of a hidden sector.
 We do not specify the details of this sector, but it could possibly be where dark matter originates from.
 All we will assume for now is that there is a dimension-6 effective operator \beq \delta {\cal L}_6=-\frac{H^\dagger H}{4 M^2} G_{\mu\nu}^a G^{a\mu\nu}\,, \eeq where $H$ denotes the Higgs doublet field, $M\gg 100$~GeV is a high scale to be determined later, and $G_{\mu\nu}^a$ is the $SU(N)$ field strength tensor of adjoint index $a=1,2,\ldots,N^2-1$.
 The negative sign is required and presumably set by decoupled high energy physics.\footnote{Later, we will briefly discuss the implications of a positive sign in the context of a recent theoretical analysis in Ref.~\cite{Cheung:2024wme}.} Such operators could arise in a variety of SM extensions \cite{Curtin:2015fna}, such as the ``Twin Higgs" model \cite{Chacko:2005pe}.
+We will later comment in more detail on the differences in phenomenology of this model in our setup versus the original implementation.
 The normalization factor $1/4$ is chosen for later notational convenience.
 We will adopt a convention in which the gauge kinetic term is of the form \beq -\frac{1}{4 g_0^2} G_{\mu\nu}^a G^{a\mu\nu}\,, \eeq where the gauge coupling would be given by $g_0$ if the vacuum expectation value (vev) of the Higgs field $\vev{H} = 0$, {\it i.e.} when electroweak symmetry is unbroken.
 Taking into account the interaction in \eq{dim-6}, the effective gauge coupling $g$ at low energies is then given by \beq \frac{1}{g^2} = \frac{1}{g_0^2} + \frac{\vev{H}^2}{M^2}\,, \eeq where consistency with observation requires $v\equiv \sqrt{2}\vev{H}\approx 246$~GeV.